Do you need a water regulator valve?

 So what are the benefits of getting your water pressure in check and working towards water conservation?

-1. A Water Pressure Regulator May Be Needed to Save Water
+1. A Water Regulator Valve May Be Needed to Save Water

 If the water pressure level coming into your home from the city exceeds 80 psi, you need a water pressure regulator.
 Reducing the system pressure 10 to 20 psi can save thousands of gallons a year in the typical home.
 With a regulated stream of water set at the right pressure levels, you will save on water consumption in your home without changing any habits!